 - Apple in an ITC patent infringement matter relating to secure communication applications between mobile phones, tablets, and computers.
 Successfully argued that the complainant lacked standing to file the complaint, which terminated the investigation.
 Devices with Secure Communciation Capabilities, Components Thereof, and Products Containing the Same, 337-TA-818, ALJ Shaw.

-- Hebei Sukerui against Tate & Lyle’s allegations of patent infringement.
-Successfully preserved Hebei Sukerui’s ability to import a generic version of Splenda® (sucralose) into the United States.
-Certain Sucralose, Sweeteners Containing Sucralose, and Related Intermediate Compounds Thereof (ITC)
+- Hebei Sukerui in an ITC patent infringement matter relating to the process of manufacturing sucralose.
+Successfully preserved Hebei Sukerui’s ability to import a generic version of Splenda® (sucralose) into the United States based on determinations of no infringement and no domestic industry.
+Sucralose, Sweeteners Containing Sucralose, and Related Intermediate Compounds Thereof, 337-TA-604, ALJ Bullock.

-- Synthon in an ANDA litigation against Pfizer’s allegations of patent infringement by a generic version of Norvasc® (amlodipine besylate monohydrate).
+- Synthon in ANDA litigation against Pfizer’s allegations of patent infringement by a generic version of Norvasc® (amlodipine besylate monohydrate).
 Federal Circuit held in 2007 that Pfizer’s patent was invalid.
 Pfizer v.
-Synthon Holdings BV, et al. (M.D.N.C.)
+Synthon Holdings BV, et al. (M.D.N.C.).

-- Teva in an ANDA litigation against SKB’s allegations of patent infringement by a generic version of Lamictal® (lamotrigine).
+- Teva in ANDA litigation against SKB’s allegations of patent infringement by a generic version of Lamictal® (lamotrigine).
 Case settled favorably after trial.
 SmithKline Beecham v.
-Teva Pharmaceuticals USA (D.N.J.)
+Teva Pharmaceuticals USA (D.N.J.).